Solar Photovoltaic (PV) Permit

 On-site inspections can be scheduled by contacting the Building Department through our Los Alamitos Permit Center.
 Inspection requests received prior to 5:00 p.m. are typically scheduled for the next business day.

 Permit holders must be prepared to show conformance with all technical requirements in the field at the time of inspection.
 The inspector will verify that the installation is in conformance with applicable code requirements and with the approved plans.
-The Inspection Guide [Link to Inspection Guide PDF] provides an overview of common points of inspection that the applicant should be prepared to show compliance.
+The Inspection Guide provides an overview of common points of inspection that the applicant should be prepared to show compliance.

 For questions regarding this permit process, please consult the Building Division at (562) 431-3538